ConcealNetwork/wCCX/README.md

 # Wrapped Conceal

-**wCCX (ERC20 Token)**
+**wCCX (Cross-Chain Token)**

-wCCX stands for Wrapped Conceal and is simply an ERC20 token that represents the real Conceal $CCX on the Ethereum ecosystem.
-One WCCX equals one $CCX.
+wCCX stands for Wrapped Conceal and is simply an ERC20/BEP20 token that represents the real Conceal $CCX on the Ethereum and Binance Smart Chain ecosystems.
+One $wCCX equals one $CCX.

-The purpose of $wCCX is simple, to create a privacy protected gateway from ETH ecosystem.
+The purpose of $wCCX is simple, to create a privacy protected gateway from ETH and BSC ecosystems.

 # ETH Network